Creating a Plan for Timesharing

 Note that this plan has moved from the “standard” order to what is now a mere starting point when parents discuss timeshare arrangements.
 The advantage of this plan is the amount of flexibility given when working with this schedule as a reasonable timeshare schedule is arranged.

-Enlist the Help of a California Custody Attorney
+Enlist the Help of a Calabasas Attorney

-When crafting a parenting plan involving timeshare, it is important to have a custody attorney by your side.
+When crafting a parenting plan involving timeshare, it is important to have a custody specialist by your side.
 Their knowledge of the California Family Code coupled with their skills in negotiation and communication can help you craft a parenting plan that is beneficial to you and serves the best interests of your child.
 At Feinberg & Waller, APC our certified family law specialists are available to help you work through the difficulties of a custody case and assist you in reaching a resolution.

 To schedule a consultation with a member of our team, contact our office at (844) 252-1140 or visit us online.